your2slow/shop.yourtooslow.com/README.md

 # shop.yourtooslow.com
-mainly wii u eshop/ some wii no ma shop esque html designed website, for funsies.
+planning mainly a modernized wii u eshop/ some wii no ma shop esque html designed website, for funsies. its almost finished and its coming soon!